Did you know?

 Electricity prices are usually highest in the summer

-The cost to supply electricity actually changes minute by minute.
+The cost to supply electricity changes minute by minute.
 However, most consumers pay rates based on the seasonal cost of electricity.
 Changes in prices generally reflect variations in electricity demand, availability of generation sources, fuel costs, and power plant availability.
 Prices are usually highest in the summer when total demand is high because more expensive generation sources are added to meet the increased demand.

 Electricity prices vary by type of customer